Wilfried Strik-Strikfeldt: The SS

 In early April 1945 Gehlen had Strik-Strikfeldt posted as sick and after some confusion at the OKH, he left and took his family to the Allgäu.
 On 14 April Vlasov, Kroeger, and a few senior officers of the Russian Liberation Army tracked him down and they had their last meeting.
 Strik-Strikfeldt agreed to negotiate their surrender with the Western powers.
 Interrogated by the US Colonel Snyder and later General Patch, Strik-Strikfeldt became a PoW and was moved to Augsburg where he was interned with Göring and Gehlen amongst others.
 Later he was transferred to Mannheim and interned with Field-Marshals von Blomberg, List, von Weichs and von Leeb; and Generals Guderian and Köstring.
 Here he also met up with Gustav Hilger again and Hitler's personal photographer Heinrich Hoffmann.

 Death

 Strik-Strikfeldt died in Oberstaufen in September 1977.
 His 1970 memoirs, Gegen Stalin und Hitler.
-General Wlassow und die russische Freiheitsbewegung (Against Stalin and Hitler: Memoir of the Russian Liberation Movement), are an important source regarding the Russian Liberation Movement and General Vlasov, and also the role played by Baltic Germans.
+General Wlassow und die russische Freiheitsbewegung (Against Stalin and Hitler: Memoir of the Russian Liberation Movement), are an important source regarding the Russian Nazi collaborators and General Vlasov, and also the role played by Baltic Germans.